nkolban/duktape-esp32/docs/classes.md

 * `HTTPParser.REQUEST` - We are parsing an HTTP request.
 * `HTTPParser.RESPONSE` - We are parsing an HTTP response.

-The handler is passed a stream reader from which the parsed HTTP protocol can be obtained.
-Any data passed will to the reader will be just the content of any payload for a POST or PUT request.
+The handler is a function which is passed a stream reader from which the parsed HTTP protocol can be obtained.
+Any data passed to the reader will be just the content of any payload for a POST or PUT request.
 Status and headers will not be presented in the data stream.

-The stream object has properties added to it:
+The stream reader object has properties added to it:

-For a request:
+When parsing a request:
 * `method` - The HTTP method in the request (eg. `GET`, `POST`, etc).
-* `path` - The local URL path (eg. "/" or "/dir/myfile.html").
+* `path` - The local URL path (eg. "`/`" or "`/dir/myfile.html`").
 * `headers` - An object with name/value pairs for each of the headers received.

-For a response:
+When parsing a response:
 * `status` - The HTTP status code (eg. 200).
 * `headers`  - An object with name/value pairs for each of the headers received.

-To be clear, when we create an instance of an HTTPParser, we must pass in a callback function with the signature:

-`function(parserStreamReader)`

-where `parserStreamReader` is a reader stream and hence has events on it such as `data` and `end`.
+The `streamReader` is a reader stream and hence has events on it such as `data` and `end`.

 For example: